Write-Through and Write-Behind Caching Overview

 .
 You can configure operation delay

-The batch interval is the configurable interval according to which NCache periodically checks for operation delay timed out operations in the Write-Behind queue.
-For example, if operation delay is configured as 1000ms and batch interval as 5s, NCache checks the operations in the Write-Behind queue every 5s and selects all operations that have expired operation delays (all operations that are in queue for the last 1000 milliseconds).
+Batch interval is the configurable interval according to which NCache periodically checks for operation delay timed out operations in Write-Behind queue.
+For example, if operation delay is configured as 1000ms and batch interval as 5s, NCache checks the operations in Write-Behind queue after every 5s and selects all operations which have expired operation delays (all operations which are in queue for last 1000 milliseconds).

-After the selection of operations in bulk, they are applied to the data source according to the configured throttling rate.
-Let's say a bulk of 1000 operations are selected from the Write-Behind queue, which is then applied to the data source in a batch of 500 operations (if the throttling rate is 500 ops/sec) as the maximum operation applied to the data source per second can't exceed the configured throttling value.
+After selection of operations in bulk, they are applied to the data source according to the configured throttling rate.
+Let's say a bulk of 1000 operations are selected from the Write-Behind queue, which are then applied to the data source in a batch of 500 operations (if throttling rate is 500 ops/sec) as the maximum operation applied to data source per second can't exceed the configured throttling value.

 Note